Second Schweinfurt raid: Mission

-Each of the three bomber wings was to be escorted by fighters from a single group with multiple squadrons of P-47 Thunderbolts.
+Each of the three bomber wings was to be escorted by fighters from a group with several squadrons of P-47 Thunderbolts.
 The fighters were inexplicably not employing drop tanks which limited their escort range.
-One fighter outfit was sidetracked to escort a squadron of 29 B-24s that switched to a diversion mission to Emden because of the bad weather forecast.
-Some 229 of 291 B-17s hit the city area and ball bearing plants at Schweinfurt in two groups: the first group bombed at 1439–1445 hours, the second group at 1451–1457 hours.
-They claimed 186 Luftwaffe aircraft.
-60 B-17s were lost, two damaged beyond repair and 13 damaged; casualties amounted to five KIA, 40 WIA and 594 MIA.
+One fighter outfit was diverted to escort a squadron of 29 B-24s that switched to a spoof mission to Emden because of the bad weather forecast.
+Some 229 of 291 B-17s hit the city area and ball bearing plants at Schweinfurt in two groups: the first group bombed at 14:39–14:45 hours, the second group at 14:51–14:57 hours.
+They claimed 186 Luftwaffe aircraft - more than four times the Germans' actual losses of 35–38 aircraft.
+Sixty B-17s were lost, two damaged beyond repair and 13 damaged; casualties amounted to five KIA, 40 WIA and 594 MIA.

 The bomber formations were spread out and vulnerable because of bad weather.
-The Luftwaffe military intelligence officers had suspected a deep penetration air raid because of the substantial raids.
-Jagdgeschwader 3 Udet fighter wing intercepted the bombers as they crossed the coast but P-47s succeeded in shooting down seven Bf 109s while losing just one P-47.
-However one P-47 was also lost when it crashed at Herongate and another during a one-wheel landing on base.
+The Luftwaffe military intelligence officers had suspected a deep penetration air raid because of the substantial amount of bombers.
+Jagdgeschwader 3 Udet intercepted the bombers as they crossed the coast but P-47s shot down seven Bf 109s while losing just one P-47.
+A P-47 was also lost when it crashed at Herongate and another during a one-wheel landing at base.
 Over the Netherlands elements of two more "named" Luftwaffe fighter wings, JG 1 Oesau and JG 26 Schlageter made repeated attacks.
 The 305th Bomb Group lost 13 of its 16 B-17s in minutes.
-The B-17s were attacked after bombing by fighters that had refueled and rearmed (JG 11 downed 18 B-17s).
+The B-17s were attacked after bombing by fighters that had refueled and rearmed (JG 11 shot down 18 B-17s).

-A total of 13 bombers were shot down by German fighters and flak and 12 bombers were damaged so badly that they crashed upon return or had to be scrapped.
+Sixty bombers were shot down by German fighters and flak and 12 bombers were damaged so badly that they crashed upon return or had to be scrapped.
 Another 121 bombers returned with moderate damage.
-Of 2,900 crewmen, about 254 men did not return (65 survived as prisoners-of-war), while five killed-in-action and 43 wounded were in the damaged aircraft that returned (594 were listed as missing-in-action).
+Of 2,900 crew, about 254 did not return (65 survived as prisoners-of-war), while five killed-in-action and 43 wounded were in the damaged aircraft that returned (594 were listed as missing-in-action).
 Among the most seriously affected American units was the 306th Bomb Group.
-It lost 100 men: 35 died on the mission or of wounds and 65 were captured.
+It lost 100 men, 35 killed on the mission or died of wounds and 65 were captured.
 The 305th Bomb Group lost 130 men (87%), with 36 killed.

-The defensive efforts of both JG 1 and JG 11 during the "Black Thursday" raid are said to have included substantial use of the BR 21 unguided stand-off rockets against the USAAF combat boxes, as both Luftwaffe fighter wings had started use of the ordnance some six months earlier.
+The defensive efforts of both JG 1 and JG 11 during the "Black Thursday" raid are said to have included substantial use of the BR 21 unguided stand-off rockets against the USAAF combat boxes, as both Luftwaffe fighter wings had been using the rockets for about six months.